Schools League 2018

 British Schools Championships

-competition with a significant margin over Ulverston Victoria High School
+competition with a single pointt margin over Ulverston Victoria High School

 in second place and Torquay Grammar School in third.
 Cockermouth School

-retained the trophy for the second year in a row, and were subsequently
+retained the trophy for the third year in a row.
+Congratulations to the

 Orienteering - The Sport!